SAP-archive/cloud-dirigible/README.md

 Dirigible is an open source project that provides Integrated Development Environment as a Service (IDEaaS) as well as the runtime engines integration for the running applications.
 The applications created with Dirigible comply with the Dynamic Applications concepts and structure.
 The environment itself runs directly in the browser, therefore does not require additional downloads and installations.
-It packs all the needed components, which makes it self-contained and well integrated software bundle that can be deployed on any Java based Web Server such as Tomcat, Jetty, JBoss connected via JDBC to the RDBMS of your choice.
+It packs all the needed components, which makes it self-contained and well integrated software bundle that can be deployed on any Java based Web Server such as Tomcat, Jetty, JBoss connected via JDBC to the RDBMS of your choice (currently supported versions for RDBMS are HANA 1.x and MaxDB, experimental - Sybase ASE).

 ### Background ###